 How smoking affects your eyesight

-Smokers and non-smokers alike are all too familiar with the health risks associated with the habit, such as heart disease and cancer.
-However, the fact that smoking may also lead to blindness comes as a surprise to many.
+We are all too familiar with the health risks associated with smoking, such as heart disease and cancer.
+However, not everybody knows about the fact that smoking may also lead to blindness.

-Since tobacco smoke contains over 7,000 harmful chemical compounds, it is not surprising that each cigarette you smoke causes as much damage to your eyes as it does to the rest of your body - yet another reason to kick the habit.
+Tobacco smoke contains over 7,000 harmful chemical compounds, so it’s not surprising that each cigarette you smoke causes as much damage to your eyes as it does to the rest of your body.
+Yet another reason to kick the habit!

-Studies have concluded that if you're a smoker, your risk of developing cataracts is twice that of a non-smoker.
-If you're a heavy smoker, your risk is tripled.
-Cataracts are a condition in which the lens of the eye becomes gradually cloudier with time, resulting in blurring and faded colours.
-Researchers propose that smoking influences cataract formation by interfering with and changing the cells in the lens.
+According to studies, if you smoke, your risk of developing cataracts is twice that of someone who doesn’t smoke.
+If you're a heavy smoker, your risk can even be tripled!
+Cataracts are a condition where the lens of the eye becomes gradually cloudier with time, resulting in seeing blurring and faded colours.
+Researchers suggest that smoking influences cataract formation by interfering with and changing the cells in the lens.

-As well as cataracts, smoking increases your chances of developing macular degeneration.
-In fact, if you smoke you are up to four times more likely to develop the condition.
-Even if you don't smoke but spend a lot of time around people that do, your risk is also greater.
+Smoking also increases your chances of developing macular degeneration.
+In fact, if you smoke you are up to four times more likely to develop this condition.
+Even if you don't smoke but spend a lot of time around people that do, your risk is greater.

 Macular degeneration occurs when the macula weakens.
 The macula is the small middle part of the retina, which is the light-sensing layer of tissue that resides at the back of the eye.
 Smoking speeds up this process by disturbing the flow of blood to the retina.